Hiking the Mustus Peitahigan Loop in Saskatchewan’s Meadow Lake Provincial Park had not been in our plans for the May long weekend.

 Before describing the loop trail, I should let you know that the Nature Trail lived up to its name in very short order.
 John and I heard some howling within about 10 minutes of seeing the sign.
 On a first pass it sounded like a dog caught in a trap, though that made no sense to us.

 As we got closer, the noise intensified.
 John suggested I stay on the trail while he went to investigate.

 No, was my immediate response.
 I would be joining him – along with our dog that I kept on a short leash.

-Less than 100 meters from the trail, we came across a fresh deer kill – with the intestines in a nice pile and lots of fur and hair around.
-Then, just off in the bush, perhaps 50 meters away, we caught sight of what I think was a wolf because of its size.
+Less than 100 metres from the trail, we came across a fresh deer kill – with the intestines in a nice pile and lots of fur and hair around.
+Then, just off in the bush, perhaps 50 metres away, we caught sight of what I think was a wolf because of its size.
 Needless to say we made a hasty retreat at that point – but so did it.
 As wolves often travel in packs, I didn’t stop looking behind me for the next hour of hiking.

 (As a side note, John was not bothered by the wolf at all.
 That’s probably because many years ago, he was by himself on a long traverse up in the Northwest Territories.
 For the better part of a day, he was partially circled and followed by a pack of wolves – though they never made any aggressive moves.)

-It was an easy 3 kilometers of hiking after our wolf sighting to reach the beautifully situated BT8 campsite.
+It was an easy 3 kilometres of hiking after our wolf sighting to reach the beautifully situated BT8 campsite.
 In the summer a refreshing swim would be a lovely way to finish the day here.

 Fortunately, there is the option to hike the rest of the Mustus Peitahigan loop.
 You can make that decision at the intersection with the short spur trail to the beaver dam.